 - The RPL, which was marked active when the request was accepted, is marked inactive.
 Once an RPL has been marked inactive (and issuing CHECK is the only way to do so for an asynchronous request), it can be reused by another request. - If the requested operation is not yet completed, CHECK suspends program execution until it is completed.
-If the RPL indicates an external ECB, or if the ECB-EXIT field is not set, CHECK returns control to the application program when VTAM posts the ECB complete (see the ECB operand of the RPL macro).
-CHECK clears the ECB before returning control.
-Users of external ECBs with asynchronous request handling must clear the external ECB (with CHECK or with assembler instructions) before the next (or first) RPL-based macro is issued. - If the operation completed with a logical or other error, CHECK causes the LERAD or SYNAD exit-routine to be invoked, assuming that one is available.
+If the RPL indicates an ECB, or if the ECB-EXIT field is not set, CHECK returns control to the application program when VTAM posts the ECB complete (see the ECB operand of the RPL macro).
+CHECK clears the ECB before returning control. - If the operation completed with a logical or other error, CHECK causes the LERAD or SYNAD exit-routine to be invoked, assuming that one is available.
 This action also occurs when CHECK is issued in any RPL exit-routine.

-If the RPL being checked indicates an RPL exit-routine, CHECK must not be executed before the operation represented by that RPL has completed and the RPL exit-routine has been scheduled.
+CHECK returns the same register 0 and register 15 return code that existed when the CHECK macro instruction was executed.
+There is one exception: If the RPL being checked indicates an RPL exit-routine, CHECK must not be executed before the operation represented by that RPL has completed and the RPL exit-routine has been scheduled.
 This situation can only occur when CHECK is issued outside of the RPL exit-routine.